TheBryan28/TheBryan28/README.md

-- 👋 Hi, I’m Bryan Cruz,fullstack Web Developer with knowledge in PHP, javascript, AngularJS, MYSQL, CSS3, HTML5, GIT, among others.
+- 👋 Hi, I’m Bryan Cruz, Full Stack Web Developer with knowledge in PHP, javascript, AngularJS, MYSQL, CSS3, HTML5, GIT, among others.
 - 👀 I’m interested in Web Development, artificial intelligence and data science.
 - 🌱 I’m currently learning more and more about web development, Since now i have been working as Software developer in OpenLMS with Moodle based saas platforms for more than 2 years.